 Dr. Ashis Kumar Sen received his B.E. from NIT Rourkela, M.E. from IISc, Bangalore and Ph.D. from the USC – Columbia, USA.
 After his M.E., he worked as a Thermal Engineer at Applied Thermal Technologies, Pune.
 After his Ph.D., he worked as a Senior Microfluidics Engineer at Epigem Ltd, UK and subsequently as a Research Associate and R&D Engineer at the University of Southampton jointly with the Sensors group at the National Oceanography Centre, UK.
 He has been a faculty at IIT Madras since 2010.

-His research interests are in the areas of Microfluidics, Micro-scale transport phenomena and Lab on Chip development.
+His research interests are mainly in the areas of Micro/nanoscale Interfacial Phenomena and Lab on Chip technology.

 Awards & Honors

 Institute Research & Development Award 2021-Mid career Level, IIT Madras, 2021.

 NASI-Scopus Young Scientist Awards, 2019.